mikeAdamss/V4andRecipes/README.md

           }
 ```

 The idea is we can (perhaps) pull some needed details out automatically at a future date.
-NOTE - "uses" is intended as a quick insight into how the transformation was approached.
-For own installation and usage see below.
+NOTE - "uses" is intended as a quick insight into how the transformation was approached, for technical details see the requirements.

 # Technology Overview